Dr. Laura Layer, MCO Director

 Dr. Layer has been a regular attender and then member of Tenth Presbyterian Church beginning in 1989.
 Since joining Tenth she has served at various times in the ministries of Tenth International Fellowship, CityLight (formerly the name of the single adult group), Global Outreach, the Medical Campus Outreach Board of Directors (2005 till recently), and the East Oak Lane Bible study.
 Laura has also served on two pastoral search committees and is currently Tenth’s representative on the Fraternal Relations Team of the Philadelphia Presbytery.

 Because Laura was led to Christ under the auspices of two campus ministries, she sees their vital role in Kingdom work.
 She was an active participant in her medical school Bible study and local church at Vanderbilt and found those fellowships vital to her Christian formation.
 “Medical Campus Outreach is a decades old ministry of Tenth Presbyterian Church and by God’s grace has the fruit to show for it.
 In partnership with Tenth and other like-minded churches we have been able to count over 50 “alumni” who have gone to serve overseas or in medically needy areas of the United States.
 Some have called us the best missionary recruiting agency in the city of Philadelphia!
 MCO is a logical and strategic part of city outreach for Tenth, the Philadelphia Presbytery, and other churches with which we partner.
 Campus ministry, particularly healthcare ministry, is uniquely important here as Philadelphia has the most healthcare campuses of any major U.S. city.
 MCO shepherds, disciples, and mentors its students through Bible studies, special speakers and trainings, one-on-one practitioner-student relationships, and opportunities for community living arrangements.
 In partnership with Esperanza Health Center, we help to equip future healthcare providers to pray and share Jesus’ love with people through the Summer Medical Institute and our quarterly neighborhood outreaches.
-And MCO does all of this with 2 ½ part time paid staff and a large group of wonderful, godly, and dedicated volunteers.
+And MCO does all of this with 2 ½ paid staff and a large group of wonderful, godly, and dedicated volunteers.
 God is good and has sustained us; we seek His will as we move forward into our growing future ministry.”

 MCO Board Members: